 Chambers Ireland is committed to ensuring that the judging process is both robust and transparent.
-For 2020 Chambers Ireland has changed some aspects of the Awards; with a rebranding the Corporate Social Responsibility Awards to the Sustainable Business Impact Awards and updated application forms and judging criteria.
+In 2020 Chambers Ireland changed some aspects of the Awards; with a rebranding the Corporate Social Responsibility Awards to the Sustainable Business Impact Awards and updated application forms and judging criteria.

 Judges are looking in particular for projects which are innovative, engage staff at all levels, are well thought out and communicated, utilise a variety of resources, and have positive impacts on the business and the target sector.